 Databases like JSTOR and Academic Search Ultimate

-National newspapers like The New York Times or the Washington Post
+National newspapers like the New York Times or the Washington Post

 Broader books with chapters pertaining to your topic